julian-klode/lingolang/docs/basics.md

 main(IO0, IO) :-
     write_string("Hello, world!\n", IO0, IO).
 ```
 With such a notation, we immediately reach a level where the code basically just looks like imperative code but with all the same guarantees of purely functional code.
+We can also make this the only notation, effectively gaining an imperative language with the same guarantees as a functional one.

+There are various names describing the same or fairly similar concepts as this: linear [@Baker:1995:LVL:199818.199860], unique [@achten1993high][@boyland2001alias], free [@hogg1991islands][@noble1998flexible], or unsharable[@minsky1996towards].

 One programming language using linear types is Rust ([^Rust]).
 In Rust, the input/output annotation is basically the only variant - it looks and works like an imperative language.
 Linear values can be created and 'borrowed' for passing them to
 another function, for example.
 Rust has no garbage collector, but a system of life times where each function parameter can be associated a named life time and the result can then refer to the names of the parameters.
 This allows it to be used even without a heap, at least in theory.
 Rust does not use linear types for I/O which is a bit unfortunate.